mrgeyer/classtris/README.md

 ## Que buttons

-To load the next student, click the yellow guy on the top menu or NEXT above the student's name To load other students in the que, press THEN above the student's names To load a new question, click UP above the student's name or ? in the top menu.
+-To load the next student, click the yellow guy on the top menu or NEXT above the student's name -To load the NEXT or THEN student or  in the que, press THEN above the student's names -To manually enter a student, enter the student's name in the text field under the LATER button and click the LATER button.
+It will move the students in the que up one and place the student whose name you tyed in the que.
+The student will not be placed in the que if you do not click LATER.
+-To load a new question, click UP above the student's name or ? in the top menu.

 ## Teams and Points

 Students are randomly put on 4 teams when students are loaded.
-To award points to a student's team, click 1,2,3,4 when they are up.
-Clicking the score buttons loads the next student in the que.
+To award points to a student's team, click 1,2,3,4 when they are UP.
+Clicking 2,3,4 loads the NEXT student in the que.
+Clicking 1 will not load the NEXT student.
 Clicking the 4 pt score button loads the next question.
 Click GG to show the winning team.
 Students will not know who is on their team unless they are on the winning team.
 To download a spreadsheet of points awarded to each student, click Save Log in the bottom left

 ## Blakboard
 To display the Blackboard, click BB in the top menu.
 To hide the blackboard click HIDE in the top menu.